andenacitelli/credit-card-bonuses-api/README.md

 ### Support

 I pay for the server time and development cost for this entirely out of my own pocket.
-If you'd like to support me, you can support me with the "Sponsor" options on the right ([direct link here](https://github.com/sponsors/aacitelli)) or by using one of the referral links on [Offer Optimist](https://offeroptimist.com), which I get a kickback for.
+If you'd like to support me, you can support me with the "Sponsor" options on the right or by using one of the referral links on [Offer Optimist](https://offeroptimist.com), which I get a kickback for.
 Thank you for your support!

 ### Contributing